ideaconsult/Toxtree.js/README.md

 - **`used`**, _boolean_: In the process of grouping features, this one is used to mark when a feature is already placed in some group.
 You can use it if you want to keep a feature away from going into any (default) group.
 Default: _false_.
 - **`visibility`**, _none_ | _all_ | _main_ | _details_: Where do you want to have this feature shown - either on feature-selection tab only (_main_, example: _#Diagram_), in detailed view, tabs only (_details_) on both (_all_) or neither (_none_).
 Default: _all_.
 - **`column`**, _object_ or _function_: This is a normal _dataTable_'s column definition that will be merged with automatically built one, if present.
 If function is passed - it is expected to with this definition: `function(column, featureId)` and should return the new column definition.
 Default: _null_.
+- **`order`**, _number_: This value helps the _jToxCompound_ kit to order the columns - the smaller, the more to the left a columns is.
+Normally columns follow the order they are listed in corresponding feature Id's in the group definition.
 - **`render`**, _function_: The value render function for this feature.
 It has the dataTable's `mRender` syntax: `function (data, type, full)` and it is, actually used for that purpose, if present (taking precedence over _mRender_ property of `column` object).
 There is one difference - one more _type_ of rendering is given: _details_, which gives the configurator the ability to have different rendering for that special purpose - value of feature within details pane.
 - **`process`**, _function_: This one is used during dataset preprocessing and is called for each entry and feature (if given at all).
 It's definition should be of this form: `function process(entry, featureId, features)`.
 Default: _null_.